openintegrationhub/openintegrationhub/Readme.md

 ### Secret Service

-This `secrets-service`  is used to store and access securely client secrets/credentials.
+This `secret-service`  is used to store and access securely client secrets/credentials.
 For further information see: [secret service](services/secret-service).

 ### Webhooks